Frank Bieder

 • Springer International Journal of Computer Vision (VISI)

-• Chair of workshop on Bridging the gap between map-based and map-less driving in the context of automated driving at Intelligent Vehicles Symposium (IV) 2022 in Aachen, Germany, and 2023 in Anchorage, USA.
+• Chair of MB2ML workshop on Bridging the gap between map-based and map-less driving at IEEE Intelligent Vehicles Symposium (IV) 2022 in Aachen, Germany, and 2023 in Anchorage, USA.
+Also co-organized it MB2ML in 2025 and 2026.

-• Chair of special session on Real-time critical perception tasks in the context of automated driving at FUSION 2021 in Sun City, South Africa, and FUSION 2022 in Linköping, Sweden
+• Chair of special session on Real-time critical perception tasks in the context of automated driving at FUSION 2021 in Sun City, South Africa, and FUSION 2022 in Linköping, Sweden.

 Completed Theses

-• Recursive fusion of sequential LiDAR measurements considering dynamic occlusions for the creation of grid maps in the context of autonomous driving, master thesis March 2022
+• Recursive fusion of sequential LiDAR measurements considering dynamic occlusions for the creation of grid maps in the context of autonomous driving, master thesis 2022

 Publications